TonyLew/Python/linkedlist/README.md

 ### Spark
-An ubuntu:16.04 based [Spark](http://spark.apache.org "Spark") container.
+An ubuntu:latest based [Spark](http://spark.apache.org "Spark") container.
 Use it in a standalone cluster with the accompanying docker-compose.yml, or as a base for more complex recipes.

 ### License
 MIT